CoWBenchmark/TopCoW_Algo_Submission/README.md

     2. Choose your task and navigate to the corresponding subfolder
     3. Add your algorithm by editing the **`./<chosen_task_subfolder>/your_algorithm.py`** file
     4. Submit your algorithm by
-        - either linking a **private** repo let GC build the container in the cloud
+        - either linking a **private** repo and let GC build the container in the cloud
         - or use `./<chosen_task_subfolder>/save.sh` to create a `tar.gz` of your docker container and upload to GC
         - GC documentation on the above two options: [how to deploy your container](https://grand-challenge.org/documentation/test-and-deploy-your-container/)